koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_2_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Today’s Topics
+# Today’s Topics
- Production planning and design
- Context and development –
-Milestones in the history of production
- Production layout, scheduling and materials planning
- More current approaches and main production systems – From Mass to Lean (“flexible mass”) and Agile production systems
- Global Production systems/networks
-Session 4 -Production and Global Production Networks Slide 2
+Production planning and design are discussed in relation to the broader context and development of production, including milestones in the history of production.
+In addition, the session examines production layout, scheduling and materials planning as central elements of managing operations.
+Furthermore, it introduces more current approaches and the main production systems, ranging from Mass to Lean (“flexible mass”) and Agile production systems, and it finally considers Global Production systems and networks.
+Session 4 - Production and Global Production Networks Slide 2.